amudhabalan/react-convoluted-timer/README.md

 - Timer 2 increments every 1 second
 - Timer 3 increments every 10 seconds
 - Individual timers can be Played, Paused or Reset separately, which reflects in the total timer

+## Technology
 - Uses React Hooks (useState) for state management
 - Designed to be Responsive for mobile & tablets
-- Uses CSS3 for styling.
-Flexbox for aligning items
+- Uses CSS3 for styling
-- Watch it in action at https://friendly-mccarthy-9b0649.netlify.app/